realjck/realjck/README.md

 ## 🛠️ Skills

-Here is the technologies I like working with right now:
+Here are the technologies and frameworks I like working with right now:

 <table>
   <tr>